Berlin to Wien / Vienna by train

 Online bookings open: 6 months ahead of the travel date - usually

-This train is usually scheduled to depart daily from Berlin Hbf at 10:05.
+These trains usually scheduled to depart daily from Berlin Hbf at around 10:05 - and from December 10th, also at around 14:05

-So target this departure time when looking up tickets; though travelling on indirect trains from Berlin to Vienna/Wien (connecting in Nurnberg or Hannover) tends to be cheaper.
+So target these departure times when looking up tickets; though travelling on indirect trains from Berlin to Vienna/Wien (connecting in Nurnberg or Hannover) tends to be cheaper.

-It's already clear that the most heavily discounted tickets are selling out months ahead on this direct train.
+It's already clear that the most heavily discounted tickets are selling out months ahead when going direct.

 Wen looking up the Berlin to Vienna/Wien train journey, you will likely see alternative options available, which involve changing trains.